zafaralee2008-rgb/Introduction-to-Computer/README.md

 # Introduction-to-Computer
-This repository will include information about computer
+This repository will include basic information about computer.
+##Introduction:
+Computer is an electronic device used to solve complex equation